Paul Morricone: Go Sanction Yourself

 Reviewing the album for God is in the TV, Humphrey Fordham commented on "elements of baroque pop evoking a young and beautiful, well-dressed non-hippy couple cruising down a European boulevard circa 1969...
 While the album will inevitably make any (Scott) Walker fans sit up and take mental notes, there is a sense, on first listen, that this is a well-thought-out album that has its distinct mood festooned with krautrock and electronica...
 Go Sanction Yourself has a well-produced sense of universal appeal, and will generate enough enthusiasm to explore its prime influences as well as Paul’s previous work.
 A sense of poetic drama runs all the way through: a narrative by way of a multi-faceted aesthetic with superlatives in abundance."

-Writing in Louder than War, Andy Kidd described the album as "a formidable piece of work and... a sure fast rumination on these mad and disjointed times... an LP that surges forward and simultaneously moves at right angles declaring itself as a thoroughbred off-the-wall slab of audio gold.
-Go Sanction Yourself engulfs the listener in drama and intrigue and has the listener acknowledging Morricone’s frustration and disharmony with the world around us...
-Whilst Paul Morricone is still very much the DIY art-rocker with full alt credentials, he has created something pretty much next level here, whether it be found circulating the tiny speakers of a hotel elevator, or crackling through the ether via taxi car wireless or late night TV, or even synchronised to an arthouse cinema flick, it rejoices in a unique richness which in turn carries this record to the stars defiant.
-An instant underground classic!"
+Writing in Louder than War, Andy Kidd described the album as "a piece of work that reflects the disjointed times... an LP that moves in unexpected directions.
+Go Sanction Yourself presents drama and tension, reflecting Morricone’s perspective on the world around him.
+While Paul Morricone remains a DIY art-rocker, the album has been noted for its distinctive sound, whether heard on small speakers, broadcast media, or in cinematic contexts."

 A single, "People in My Way" was released on 5 February 2024, with a self-directed video based on the art of Gilbert & George.

 The in-house review at Juno Download commented "Paul Morricone is clearly in no mood to suffer fools gladly here.
 With his powerful lungs turned up to eleven he lambasts anyone "standing still/or stopping suddenly" with just a hint of mischief and irony, we suspect.
 With a bed of Barry-esque strings and shit-kicking backbeats, everything from an unhinged sax solo to the occasional outburst of guitar and a piano outro to put Liberace to shame makes an appearance somewhere, making this an embarrassment of unexpected musical riches."